 - The State requires aquifer exemption application packages to be supported by strong technical data and robust evaluations.

-- All aquifer exemption packages prepared by DOGGR are thoroughly reviewed and subject to concurrence by the State Water Resources Control Board (SWRCB) prior to submittal to the US EPA for approval.
+- All aquifer exemption packages prepared by CalGem are thoroughly reviewed and subject to concurrence by the State Water Resources Control Board (SWRCB) prior to submittal to the US EPA for approval.

 - The US EPA is responsible for approving all aquifer exemption applications, ensuring all regulatory criteria are met.
 Once EPA has approved an aquifer exemption, Class II wells may be permitted to inject into the exempted aquifer.